 In addition to the LSI the team also use genomic evaluation in the mix, giving them a formidable tool-kit.
 Genomic advances continue to add real value to the breeding scheme.
 The new genomic model now utilised by LIC is state-of-the-art and we have the utmost confidence in the tool.

-Genomics continues to progress worldwide and having this ‘step-change’ improvement in the technology should allow the industry to move at a faster rate.
+Dairy cattle genomics continues to progress worldwide and having this ‘step-change’ improvement in the technology should allow the industry to move at a faster rate.
 It’s interesting to note, for example, that LIC now purchases more young bulls sired by genomic sires than those sired by daughter proven genetics.

 With spring calving underway, the newest bulls’ daughters are now milking, and it is not long now before we get the first good look at the next crop of graduates to take their place on the leader board.
 Exciting times as we look to the future – bring it on!